akhila-kalagarla/Python_Journey/intro.md

 ### Python Comments
 comments are used in to code for easy to understand and the code and for readability
-- *For creating the comment we use '#' symbol
+- *For creating the comment we use '#' symbol*

            #Ex: #This is a comment

-when we use # symbol at the starting of the sentence or code the it does not execute that statements and we can use multiple comments by using '#' symbol at the starting of the statements.
+"when we use '#' symbol at the starting of the sentence or code the it does not execute that statements and we can use multiple comments by using '#' symbol at the starting of the statements."
-- *for multiline comments we can also use triple quotation
+- *for multiline comments we can also use triple quotation*

-           #Ex: """
+           # Ex: """
                   This is a comment
                   about triple quotations
                   and the code